DaveVoorhis/Wrapd/README.md

 Note: If building locally, you need the RelDB.org Toolbox dependency in your local Maven repository.
 See https://github.com/DaveVoorhis/Toolbox

 ### Documentation and examples are a work-in-progress.
-Wrapd will soon be available on Maven Central.
-Watch this space! ###
+Available on Maven Central.
+See https://search.maven.org/artifact/org.reldb/Wrapd ###